Keyboard shortcuts

 NAME

-tree - show the dependency graph
+tree - show a dependency graph

 SYNOPSIS